parkingTurkeys/hi3-vn-reader/README.md

 ## notes
-Any comments I made in the XML are ended with `- p-t`
+Any comments I made in the XML are ended with `- p-t` A few images will be broken, sorry :(

 ## tysms
 i took a lot of inspiration from the [original](https://event.bh3.com/avgAntiEntropy/indexAntiEntropy.php) ofc, but i did all the scripting myself! (the original was useful for figuring out what elements i needed though :D)